hstiwana/vagrant-multi-master-kubernetes/pvc-nfs/README.md

-# setup NFS server on KMASTER1 node
+# Setup NFS server on KMASTER1 node
 ### In real production, we skip this part and rely on some enterprise grade NFS servers e.g. netApp.

 #### ### login to kmaster1 (10.10.10.21)###